BLavery/STM32F407VG-Arduino/README.md

  [<img  src="images/DIY-More-STM32F407VGT6s.png">](images/DIY-More-STM32F407VGT6.png)

-This chip should be also supporting a DFU USB upload ability in its native bootloader, but this version is not using that.
+This chip should be also supporting a DFU USB upload ability in its native bootloader, but this code is not using that.

  __Related:__